Unity-Technologies/ml-agents/.github/ISSUE_TEMPLATE/discussion---general-questions.md

 Describe what you'd like to discuss.

 **Note**: The ML-Agents team has limited resources for education and community discussion.
-We'll participate as we are able but encourage members of the community to support one another to discuss and support one another.
+We'll participate as we are able, but encourage members of the community to support one another to discuss and support one another.